MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/sensors/testing-MALT-getting-started.md

 1. Connect an **Arduino Mega** to your device using a [USB 2.0 cable Type A/B](https://store.arduino.cc/usa/usb-2-0-cable-type-a-b).

-2. Connect the MALT Controller Board to the back pin of the Arduino Mega using the rainboe ribbon cable.
+2. Connect the MALT Controller Board to the back pins of the Arduino Mega using the rainboe ribbon cable.

 3. Connect the MALT Controller Board to the MALT Sensor Board using a CAT5(x) or CAT6(x) cable.
 (Ex.
 CAT5, CAT5e, CAT6, etc.)